Imani Perry

 Co-Founders: Camille Bacon and Daria S. Harper

-Editors-in-Chief: Camille Bacon
+Editor-in-Chief: Camille Bacon

 Operations & Managing Editor: Daria S. Harper